adamkarvonen/SAE_Bench_Template/evals/ravel/README.md

 - [ ] Doublecheck the dataset selection used in the paper for training the probe in `uniprobe.py`
 - [ ] write tests

+script is always executed from home directory artifacts folder: relative output folder as argument